edgexfoundry/edgex-docs/docs_src/microservices/general/index.md

 ## URI for Files

+!!! edgey "EdgeX 3.1"
+    Support for loading files from the local file system or a remote location via URI is new in EdgeX 3.1.

 Different files like configurations, units of measurements, device profiles, device definitions, and provision watchers can be loaded either from the local file system or from a remote location.
 For the remote location, HTTP and HTTPS URIs are supported.
 When using HTTPS, certificate validation is performed using the system's built-in trust anchors.